Der-Wilde-Westen-RP/dww-wiki/docs/sites/technical/redm-errors/account-in-use.md

-# ACCOUNT IS ALREADY BEEING USED
+# ACCOUNT IS ALREADY BEING USED

 _Aussehen der Fehlermeldung:_
 ![Account is already beeing used error](../../../assets/account_in_use_error.webp)